ChloeCM/Sentiment-Analysis-with-Virtual-Threads/README.md

 # Sentiment-Analysis-with-Virtual-Threads

+## Description of Project:
 This Java-based application is designed for analysing sentiments expressed in tweets using virtual threads to handle large volumes of tweet data efficiently.
 The application allows a user to choose one  or more lexicons to assess whether the overall sentiment in a tweet is positive, negative, or neutral.

-Author:
-Java Version:
-Module:
-Project Overview
-Chloe Mills (G00425733)
-JDK 21.0.1
+#### Java Version: JDK 21.0.1
-H.Dip. in Science (Software Development) -
-Software Design & Data Structures
-This Java-based application is designed for analysing sentiments expressed in tweets using virtual threads to handle large volumes of tweet data efficiently.
-The application allows a user to choose one or more lexicons to assess whether the overall sentiment in a tweet is positive, negative, or neutral.

 Download and Setup:
 ➢ Obtain the project's zip file and extract its contents to a desired location.
 ➢ Open a terminal or command prompt.